 Using Your Own Computer

-It the before time I would allow you to use your own computers in class.
+In the before time I would allow you to use your own computers in class.
 Now, it's not even an option.
 We will start class using an online editor, so no worries about installing software.
-Eventually we will probably use Atom which is free and open source.
+Eventually we may use Atom which is free and open source.

 What this class isn't